rust-lang/rust/src/tools/miri/CONTRIBUTING.md

 binaries, and as such worth documenting:

 * `CARGO_EXTRA_FLAGS` is understood by `./miri` and passed to all host cargo invocations.
+  It is reserved for CI usage; setting the wrong flags this way can easily confuse the script.
 * `MIRI_BE_RUSTC` can be set to `host` or `target`.
 It tells the Miri driver to actually not interpret the code but compile it like rustc would.
 With `target`, Miri sets some compiler flags to prepare the code for interpretation; with `host`, this is not done.